 |3.6 seconds||6 minutes||26 hours|

-In late December 2018, AT&T launched its mobile 5G network in 12 cities across the U.S., including Atlanta, Charlotte, Houston, Jacksonville, Louisville, Oklahoma City, New Orleans, San Antonio and more.
-AT&T’s 5G network more closely resembles a traditional mobile wireless network; however, for now, it can only support one device, a 5G mobile hotspot from Netgear.
+- In late December 2018, AT&T launched its mobile 5G network in 12 cities across the U.S., including Atlanta, Charlotte, Houston, Jacksonville, Louisville, Oklahoma City, New Orleans and San Antonio.
+AT&T’s 5G network more closely resembles a traditional mobile wireless network.

 “With a minimal expansion of their network resources, many operators will start to offer ‘5G’ branded services and consumers can expect some moderately improved services when close to the new base stations,” said Ampalavanapillai Nirmalathas, professor of electrical and electronic engineering at the University of Melbourne and director of the Networked Society Institute.